fission-codes/basquiat/README.md

 _xH.ct-Hp.cl-Wp.jpg
 ```

+This specification will also be used to configure iimir.

 # Known issues

 - When original file size is too small, its data gets overwritten in the output dag